Apollon77/ioBroker.homeconnect/README.md

 ## Konfiguration

 In der Adapter-Config muss nur die ClientID eingetragen werden.
-Wenn der Adapter läuft, wird eine Authorization-URL generiert, diese wird im
+Wenn der Adapter läuft, wird eine Authorization-URL generiert, diese wird in den Einstellungen nach dem Speichern der ClientID angezeigt.
+Einfach nach dem Speichern die Einstellungen neuöffnen
-Log angezeigt.
-Die URL einfach kopieren und im Browser öffnen.
-Dann die Logindaten vom Home-Connect-Account (nicht vom Developer-Account) eingeben und bestätigen.
-Dann die Authorisierung bestätigen.
-Fertig.

 ## Configuration

 Only the ClientID must be entered in the adapter configuration.
-If the adapter is running, an authorization URL is generated; this is specified in the
+If the adapter is running, an authorization URL is generated.
+This url you can see in the settings after save, wait and reopen the settings.
-Log is displayed.
-Simply copy the URL and open it in your browser.
-Then enter the login data from the Home Connect account (not from the Developer account) and confirm.
-Then confirm the authorization.
-Done.

 ## Changelog